Theara-Seng/iot_micropython/Lab3/README.md

 - **Software:**
   - [Thonny IDE](https://thonny.org/)
   - MicroPython firmware installed on ESP32
-  - `bmp280.py` driver uploaded to the board
+  - `bmp280.py` driver uploaded to the board  (You can find the library in the Lab3 and save it in Micropython)

 ---